HusseinDStudy/new_adopte1etudiant/docs/Architecture.md

 ### 5. Development & Deployment

-*   **Containerization**: [Docker](https://www.docker.com/) and `docker-compose.yml` are provided for setting up a consistent local development environment, including the database and application services.
+*   **Containerization**: [Docker](https://www.docker.com/) and `docker-compose.db.yml` are provided for setting up a consistent local development environment, including the database.
+Production deployment uses `docker-compose.prod.yml`.
 *   **CI/CD**: The project is configured for Continuous Integration and Continuous Deployment (see `CI-CD.md`).
 The workflow includes steps for building, testing, and deploying the applications.

 ---